 - MLS# 22102582

 Ranch home features 3 beds and 1 bath.
 Front and back deck.
 Alley access.
 All measurements approximate.
 AMA.
-Online auction sale begins 03/01/2021.
-All offers must be submitted through the property’s listing page when property is active with the online auction dates.
+The Auction will be on Monday-Wednesday.
+All offers must be submitted through the property’s listing page when property is active with the online auction days.
 The sale will be subject to a 5% buyer’s premium pursuant to the Auction Terms & Conditions (minimums may apply).
 All auction bids will be processed subject to seller approval.